 Persons, Collections and Topics

 Pistoia was born in Milan, Italy, in 1933.
 She received diplomas from the Artistic High School, Monza, in 1951; Academy of Fine Arts, Milan, in 1955; and the Anatomical Design School, Bologna, in 1957.
-Since the 1970s she has divided her time between freelance artistic practice and teaching at the Academy of Fine Art, Bologna.
+From the 1970s onward she divided her time between freelance artistic practice and teaching at the Academy of Fine Art, Bologna.

 Thumbnails of the Pistoia images have been added to the Catalogue of the Botanical Art Collection at the Hunt Institute database.
 To locate these images in the database, search on the artist's last name.